 Note: in the time since we completed the room, we’ve heard reports that a few more puzzles have been added in that require significant leaps in logic.
 While I can’t confirm how this affects the puzzle difficulty and quality, I’m personally not a fan of puzzles that require you to make guesses about the relevance of clues.

 A low-tech room, but the innovation comes from the murder mystery style puzzle to solve.
-Definitely worth a visit if you want to try something a little different from run-of-the-mill escapes!
+Worth a try if you want something a little different from run-of-the-mill escapes!